 This is a straight-forward standard that builds on previous learning.
 First, we need to compare large numbers up to 100,000.

 With that done, we can shift to the next logical step - ordering a series of large numbers up to 100,000.

 Students process information through talking and conversing, not simply listening or watching a teacher demonstration.
 Here are so talk structures aligned with 3.2D to help you students unmute in the classroom.

-Between 2016 and 2021, this readiness standard has been tested 7 times on the STAAR test.
+Between 2016 and 2022 (including redesign practice), this readiness standard has been tested 10 times on the STAAR test.
 Videos explaining each problem can be found below.
 If you'd rather take a quiz over these questions, click here.
 The videos below are linked to each question in the quiz as answer explanations after the quiz is submitted.